shakhbozmn/feathers-board/README.md

 }
 ```

-### Advanced: Standalone Mode
+### Standalone Mode

-For development or testing external APIs:
+For testing external APIs or when you can't modify the Feathers app:

 ```bash
 git clone https://github.com/shakhbozmn/feathers-board.git